aprokopenko/justvariables/readme.txt

 2. Theme Variables page under Appearance menu

 == Changelog ==
+* Version 1.2:
+	* New: added info how to get value without printing it
+	* New: added HTML5 placeholder for inputs.
+This will help clients to see how to enter data correctly
+	* Bug fix: Broken "delete" icon in admin page
 * Version 1.1 :
 	* Bug fix: emergency fix for WP 3.4.1 (https://github.com/aprokopenko/justvariables/issues/3)
 * Version 1.0 :